datoviz/datoviz/docs/userguide.md

 dvz.app_gui(app, dvz.figure_id(figure), on_gui, None)
 ```

-The GUI callback function is called at every frame: ensure there is no long-lasting computation in it to avoid blocking the main event loop.
-Dear ImGui recreates the entire GUI at every frame (immediate mode rendering).
-GUI widget functions such as `dvz.gui_button()` typically return a boolean indicating whether the widget's state has changed.
+The GUI callback function is called on every frame.
+To avoid blocking the main event loop, ensure there is no long-lasting computation within it.
+Dear ImGui recreates the entire GUI at each frame (immediate mode rendering).
+GUI widget functions like `dvz.gui_button()` typically return a boolean indicating whether the widget's state has changed.